Tendrl/tendrl-ansible/README.md

 * `tendrl-server`: installation of *Tendrl Server* machine (where api, web and etcd are running)
-* `tendrl-storage-node`: installation of *Tendrl Storage Node* machine (required on Ceph or Gluster servers, which you would like to manage by Tendrl)
+* `tendrl-storage-node`: installation of *Tendrl Storage Node* machine (required on Gluster servers, which you would like to monitor by Tendrl)

 Please note that `tendrl-server` role includes setup of admin user account for